gosu-lang/gosu-lang.github.com/_posts/2014-08-8-optimizing-generic-type-reification.markdown

 2. A method
 3. An enhancement

 For a class the compiler passes the type arguments into constructors as implicit parameters and then stores them in special fields corresponding with type variables on the class.
-For example, a hollow Foo<T> class looks something like this in its compiled form:
+For example, a hollow Foo&lt;T&gt; class looks something like this in its compiled form:

     class Foo<T> {
       private final typeparam$T: IType